 For economists on the other hand, what economics has to do with conservation is not so obvious.

-This is mostly due to the fact that the importance of protecting nature and safeguarding the environment is -to put it mildly- almost completely absent from most economic degrees.
+This “lack of awareness” is mostly due to the fact that the importance of protecting nature and safeguarding the environment is -to put it mildly- almost completely absent from most economic degrees.
 So much, that many of my colleague economists will plainly admit that they do not know “anything about sustainability”.
+Not to mention conservation.
 Only growth.
 And competitiveness.

-Even for those of us that are deeply committed to sustainability and involved in various conservation causes the answer is not straight forward.
+Even for those of us that are deeply committed to sustainability and involved in various conservation projects the answer is not straight forward.

 So, maybe this post (and the ones that will follow) about how Economics can contribute to conservation can help to bring both disciplines a bit closer.